MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-view-predictions.md

 # View predictions

-This section shows you how to see output of your prediction model.
+This section shows you how to see the output of your prediction model.

 1. After you select **Use Model** and configure it to run on Common Data Service, the output location appears in the **Settings** pane under the **Run** pivot.